The Fullerton Hotel Singapore: Fort Fullerton and the Singapore Stone

 The northern end of the building covers the site of Fort Fullerton, a fort built in 1829 to defend the settlement against any naval attacks.
-The fort consisted of an Artillery Barrack, a house for the officers, barracks for soldiers and a 68-pounder gun guarding the entrance to the river which used to stand on the location known as Fullerton square.
+The fort consisted of an Artillery Barrack, a house for the officers, barracks for soldiers, and a 68-pounder gun guarding the entrance to the river, which used to stand on the location known as Fullerton Square.

 In 1843, the fort was extended after a sandstone monolith, the Singapore Stone, with an inscription possibly dating back to the 13th century was demolished.
 The Singapore stone was, unfortunately, destroyed by the British.
 A fragment of this monolith was salvaged and preserved in the collection of the National Museum at Stamford Road.

-However, there were several criticisms as well as apprehensions regarding the building of Fort Fullerton.
-Merchants thought that it was a waste to use the prime location of the city for military instead of trading purpose, which would have prevented Singapore from generating more revenue and boosting its trading business.
-They were also worried that they would be in the direct line of fire if there were any attacks on the fort because the offices along the Singapore River were situated in close proximity to the fort.
-The fort was also said to be incapable of deterring any potential attacks from the sea, and had very low efficacy.
-Following these criticisms, the fort was finally demolished in 1873.
-The fort gave way to the first General Post Office and the Exchange Building in 1874.
-Plans to erect Fullerton Building were drawn up in 1920.
+However, there were several criticisms and apprehensions regarding the building of Fort Fullerton.
+Merchants felt that using the prime location of the city for military purposes instead of trade would have prevented Singapore from generating more revenue and boosting its trading business.
+They were also worried about being in the direct line of fire if there were any attacks on the fort, because the offices along the Singapore River were situated in proximity to the fort.
+It was also said to be incapable of deterring any potential attacks from the sea, and had very low efficacy.

+Following these criticisms, the fort was finally demolished in 1873, giving way to the first General Post Office and the Exchange Building in 1874 and 1879, respectively.
+Plans to erect the Fullerton Building were drawn up in 1920.
 However, due to a lack of funds, construction only began in February 1924.
 During the initial groundwork, excavations revealed the gun casements of the old Fort Fullerton.
 In fact, the Fullerton Building was built over reclaimed land.
 Built at a cost of $4.1 million and after delays of a few months, the building was completed in June 1928.